RobTillaart/HX711/README.md

 Another important difference is that this library uses floats.
 The 23 bits mantissa of the IEE754 float matches the 24 bit ADC very well.
 Furthermore it gave a smaller footprint.

+### Breaking change 0.3.0

+In issue #11 it became clear that the timing of the default **shiftIn()** function that reads the value of the internal ADC was too fast on some processor boards for the HX711.
+This resulted in missing the first = sign bit and value read could be a factor two higher than should.
+If one calibrated the sensor this would be compensated with the factor that is derived in the calibration process.

+In 0.3.0 a dedicated **shiftIn()** function is added into this library that uses hard coded delays to keep the timing of the clock within datasheet parameters.
+This should guarantee that the sign bit is read correctly on all platforms.
+Drawback is that reading the HX711 takes an ~50 extra microseconds.
+How much this affects performance is to be investigated.

 ## Main flow